TonyDN98/DevForum/README.md

 ### Pagination
 - Topics are paginated with configurable items per page
 - Posts are paginated with configurable items per page

+### Real-time Updates
+- Comments are submitted and displayed in real-time using AJAX
+- No page reload required when adding comments
+- Improved user experience with immediate feedback

 ## Security Features